syncfusion/blazor-docs/src/schedule/scheduler/resources.md

 ## Working with shared events

 Multiple resources can share the same events, thus allowing the CRUD action made on it to reflect on all other shared instances simultaneously.
 To enable such option, set `AllowGroupEdit` option to `true` within the `Group` property.
-With this property enabled, a single appointment object will be maintained within the appointment collection, even if it is shared by more than one resource – whereas the resource fields of such appointment object will be in array which hold the IDs of the multiple resources.
+With this property enabled, a single appointment will be maintained within the appointment collection, even if it is shared by more than one resource – whereas the resource fields of such appointment will be in array which hold the IDs of the multiple resources.

 > Any actions such as create, edit or delete held on any one of the shared event instances, will be reflected on all other related instances visible on the UI.